emacsmirror/secretaria/README.md

 # What's this?

-My attempt of an assistant for you in org-mode.
+A personal assistant based on org-mode.
 This library contains utilities that enhance your experience with org-mode.

 # Features